 If a driver that caused an accident was either arrested or charged with drunk driving, there would be a presumption that the defendant was negligent because they violated a law or ordinance.
 A conviction for drunk driving may be admissible as evidence in a personal injury claim.
 A successful assertion of negligence per se includes showing that the plaintiff was a member of the group that the law intended to protect, and was harmed in a manner that the law seeks to guard against.
 The jury or judge would not have to determine whether the at-fault driver acted reasonably.
 However, proximate cause will remain an element that must be proven, meaning that an intervening cause cannot have caused the crash and resulting injuries.
 An experienced auto collision lawyer can help you make a claim for compensation.

 As the final step in a personal injury claim following a drunk driving vehicle collision, the victim plaintiff will set forth their costs associated with the accident.
 The type of compensation that may be available to victims of a drunk driving collision include economic and non-economic damages.
 In the majority of cases, the victim will present their costs associated with the accident, including hospital and medical bills, lost wages, and damage to their vehicle.
 Because many drunk driving victims suffer debilitating, life-altering harm, it is common to include non-economic damages as well.
 These refer to a decreased quality of life, pain and suffering, and loss of consortium.
 In addition to other damages, punitive damages may be available to drunk driving accident victims.
-These damages would be imposed as a punishment, and to deter conduct that the court deems reprehensible.
+These damages are to punish and deter conduct that the court deems reprehensible.

 In the event of a tragic death following a drunk driving collision, loved ones and other legally specified individuals may pursue a wrongful death case on behalf of the deceased.
-Attorney Roger Gelb has settled over 10,000 wrongful death claims, and makes it a priority to help the families of fatal accident victims seek justice.
+Our Washington DC drunk driving accident lawyers have settled over 10,000 wrongful death claims, and makes it a priority to help the families of fatal accident victims seek justice.

-Meet with a Skilled DC Lawyer for Drunk Driving Accidents
+Meet with a Skilled Washington DC Drunk Driving Accident Lawyer

 At Gelb & Gelb, P.C., we understand the dire impact a vehicle crash can have upon the victim and their family.
-Drunk drivers should be held accountable for careless and reckless conduct that causes injuries.
+Drunk drivers should be accountable for careless and reckless conduct that causes injuries.
 At our firm, the emotional, physical, and financial needs of our clients drive our diligent legal representation.
-We proudly serve clients throughout Washington, D.C.
+Our Washington DC drunk driving accident lawyers proudly serve clients throughout the District of Columbia.
 To learn more about your potential legal claim, please contact us by phone at 202-331-7227 or complete our online form.